LBCC, SailNicola Elam ©

 December 23, 2019.

 The Little Britain Challenge Cup enters its 33rd year raising over £1.3m for its dedicated charities.

 On a beautiful sunny weekend in September 2019, I was in the bustling town of Cowes, Isle of Wight.
-It was everything a sailing enthusiast could ask for – colourful spinnakers with distinctive designs majestically billowing across the Solent; skippers smugly aware that all eyes ashore were gazing at them with enthusiasm and envy.
+It was everything a sailing enthusiast could ask for – colourful spinnakers with distinctive designs majestically billowing across the Solent; skippers smugly aware that all eyes ashore were gazing upon them with enthusiasm and envy.

-The warm breeze was Med-like, caressing a glittering sea that cascaded like diamonds scattering through the bows of ubiquitous summer regattas racing around their respective circuits.
+The warm breeze was Med-like, caressing a glittering sea that cascaded like diamonds scattering through the bows of simultaneous and ubiquitous summer regattas racing around their respective circuits.
 The atmosphere was one of importance boosted by a virtuous sense of carnival spirit – it was just as anybody imagines the sailing fraternity to be.